What you need to know

 - All firearms requiring licensing (or relicensing) must be accompanied with a Firearm Serviceability Certificate, which can be obtained from a firearm dealer.

 - Any change of address or circumstance (such as change of storage address) must be reported to WA Police Force Licensing Services within 21 days of the change.
-This is a legal requirement and failure to do so may result in penalties (Section 9 Firearms Regulations 1974).
+This is a legal requirement and failure to do so may result in penalties (Regulation 9 Firearms Regulations 1974).

 - It is the responsibility of the firearm licence holder to ensure their licence is current.
 Failure to do so may result in the firearms being seized, an infringement being issued or the Firearms Licence being cancelled.